 Finally, the project team realized that it is impossible to predict the weather.
-Upon completion of assembly, there was a good Innovative solar power solution provides the proper voltage to operate automated modulating and isolation valves with a tremendous safety factor.
+Upon completion of assembly, there was a good balance of sunny, cloudy and rainy days, and engineers were

+Innovative solar power solution provides the proper voltage to operate automated modulating and isolation valves with a tremendous safety factor.

-Figure 3: Testing at the Wolseley facility demonstrated the effectiveness of the solar power solution.
+Figure 3: Testing at the Ferguson Industrial facility demonstrated the effectiveness of the solar power solution.

-NOTE: Jack DiFranco and Wolseley Industrial Group would like to recognize automation technician Josh Hasty for his assistance and contribution to the complete assembly and testing of the automated solar system.
+NOTE: Jack DiFranco and Ferguson Industrial would like to recognize automation technician Josh Hasty for his assistance and contribution to the complete assembly and testing of the automated solar system.
 By partnering with a trusted automation equipment supplier, oilfield service companies can improve the efficiency and reliability of their water disposal infrastructure while improving safety and reducing costs.